jsalt-coml/babytrain_multilabel/README.md

 ## Configuration

-To ensure reproducibility, `pyannote-multiclass-babytrain` relies on a configuration file defining the experimental setup:
+To ensure reproducibility, `pyannote-multilabel-babytrain` relies on a configuration file defining the experimental setup:

 ```bash
 cat babytrain/multilabel/config.yml